Yosuke Watanuki: 2023–25: Major & top 75 debuts, comeback, Masters fourth round

 In January, Watanuki qualified for the 2023 Australian Open to make his Grand Slam debut.
 He beat Arthur Rinderknech in the first round in straight sets for his first Major win before losing to Sebastian Korda.

 Watanuki qualified for his first Masters 1000 2023 Miami Open and won his first round match against fellow qualifier Benoît Paire but lost to 12th seed Frances Tiafoe.
 As a result, he moved to a new career high ranking of No. 107 on 3 April 2023.

 Ranked No. 117, he also qualified for his second Masters at the 2023 Mutua Madrid Open and defeated Corentin Moutet in the first round before losing to world No. 13 and 11th seed Cameron Norrie.

 At the 2023 BOSS Open he qualified and won his first round match against wildcard Feliciano López.
-He entered the main draw at the 2023 Wimbledon Championships as a lucky loser for the first time at this Major and defeated Marc-Andrea Huesler in a five set match for his second Major win.
+He entered the main draw at the 2023 Wimbledon Championships as a lucky loser for the first time at this Major and defeated Marc-Andrea Hüsler in a five set match for his second Major win.

 As a result, two weeks later, he reached the top 100 at world No. 99 on 31 July 2023.

-At the 2023 Rolex Shanghai Masters he defeated wildcard Juncheng Shang to reach the second round for the third time at a Masters level in the season.
+At the 2023 Rolex Shanghai Masters he defeated wildcard Shang Juncheng to reach the second round for the third time at a Masters level in the season.
 As a result, he rose into the top 75 in the rankings on 16 October 2024.
 He received a wildcard for the main draw at the ATP 500 2023 Japan Open in Tokyo.
 He finished the 2023 season ranked inside the top 100 at world No. 99.

 In September 2024, ranked No. 338 he again received a wildcard in Tokyo, this time for the qualifying competition.
 In October, ranked No. 336 Watanuki entered the qualifying rounds of the Shanghai Masters, using a protected ranking, and qualified for the main draw after beating Otto Virtanen and Hong Seong-chan.
 In the main draw, he upset Pavel Kotov for his first main draw win in a year, and 32nd seed Brandon Nakashima to reach the third round before losing to Taylor Fritz.
 As a result, he returned to the top 300 of the singles rankings on 14 October 2024 at world No. 274.

 Ranked No. 349, using again protected ranking in the qualifying competition, Watanuki qualified for the main draw and reached the fourth round of a Masters 1000 for the first time in his career at the 2025 BNP Paribas Open with wins over Alexander Bublik, his first ATP tour-level win since the Shanghai Masters in 2024, 19th seed Tomáš Macháč after his retirement, and 16th seed Frances Tiafoe and again moved more than a 125 positions back up to the top 225 at world No. 214 on 17 March 2025.
 In November Watanuki won his third title at the Hyōgo Noah Challenger in Kobe.